How to Become an AI Developer & Get Hired in 2026

 You’ll learn how to work with OpenAI’s Assistants API to manage multi-turn threads, handle file uploads, pass context, and define assistant behavior, all while wrapping it in a fast, production-ready frontend.
 This is ideal if you're aiming to build client-facing AI tools or want to bring Vue-based frontend skills into your AI development workflow.

-Expand your dev skills
+Expand your web dev skills

 And finally, if you want to round out your developer skills and work across the entire stack, this course gives you a complete foundation in JavaScript, Node.js, databases, APIs, deployment, and more.

-It’s a great way to increase your versatility, especially if you’re working on cross-functional teams.
+It’s a great way to increase your versatility, especially if you’re working on cross-functional teams:

 What are you waiting for?
 Become an AI Developer today!